 Changing the Law

 Cincinnati held esteem for its streetcars, which were touted for their cleanliness and comfort, except for those pesky women and their giant dresses taking up multiple seats.
 However, Cincinnati’s Passenger Railroad Company (PRC) instructed its conductors that no “colored people” were allowed on.
-Sarah, late to an appointment to fix the hair for a bride’s wedding, decided to take the Third-street line streetcar to get there faster.
+In December 1861 or January 1862,*** as the Civil War was ramping up, Sarah was late to an appointment to fix the hair for a bride’s wedding.
+She decided to take the Third-street line streetcar to get there faster.
 It stopped near the Burnet House, and a white lady stepped off.
-Sarah tried ascending onto the platform but was stopped by conductor.
+Sarah tried ascending onto the platform but was stopped by the conductor.
 He tried to push her off, but Sarah held onto the rails as the horses kept moving on.
 Sarah gripped tightly, fearing of the fall while in motion, while the conductor battered her hands to remove her.
 She tried to bite his knuckles as he tried to pry her hands off.
 Eventually, after three blocks, she let go, suffering injuries, laid up for three days after.
 Sarah sued the PRC, claiming $1,000 in damages.
 The PRC claimed Sarah never got on the platform (so they aren’t responsible for injury on their property) and claimed that the car was already in motion when she jumped to hold onto the rails.
 She didn’t receive the $1,000; however, she did receive $65 for being refused passage.